CSCfi/sda-filesystem/README.md

 ## Command Line Interface

+Two command line binaries are released, one for SDA-Filesystem and one for Airlock.

+### SDA-Fileystem

 The CLI binary will require a username and password for accessing the SD-Connect Proxy API.
+Username is given as input.
+Password is either given as input or in an environmental variable.

-### Build and Run
+#### Build and Run
 ```
 go build -o ./go-fuse ./cmd/fuse/main.go
 ```